infantej2/StubEnhancer/README.md

 ## Hosting

 If you would like to host an instance of StubEnhancer, you can do so directly by running app.py with Python, after installing all requirements with the command ```pip install -r requirements.txt```
 StubEnhancer utilizes port 8050 (by default).
-You may forward this port directly, or use a reverse-proxy to redirect requests to StubEnhancer.
+You may forward this port directly, or use a reverse-proxy to redirect requests to and from StubEnhancer.

 Alternatively, a [Dockerfile](/Dockerfile) is provided within the solution folder.
 With this file, you can use either Docker or Podman in the following ways: